Osheah/hospfcs2021/README.md

 * grades.xlsx contains output from form.py
 * readLog.py contains read from an access.log file in to a dataframe - assuming the delimiter is ''.
 The access log is then cleaned and plotted.

+## Week 10
+Week10 is found in week10 directory.
+The topic is logging.
+The lab's aim is to create a module that has the fibonacci sequence function i.e. lists the fibonacci sequence of inputed length, with error control that is called from the useFib.py code.
+The error controlled module can be found in **myFunctions.py** and the code calling it can be found in **useFib.py**